 To translate this exact experience to an e-learning system, there have to be sufficient communication tools.

 Given that communication is an integral part of learning, it’s no surprise that Moodle offers a wide range of communication tools.
 These aren’t limited to student-teacher discussions, there are student-student forums, member communication channels, and more.

 In the e-space, email is a basic platform of communication.
 It’s expected to be available as a part of any system.
-Moodle has an in built messaging system, using with members of your learning management system can communicate with each other.
+Moodle has an in-built messaging system, using which members of your learning management system can communicate with each other.

 It functions similar to an email system, and works asynchronously.
 Members can send messages to others in their contact list, reply to messages, trigger conversations, track discussions, similar to a mailbox.

 The limitation here is that you cannot send a message to an external email id, nor receive an email from a third-party system.
 In fact, there isn’t an email address as such.
 If you need such a functionality, you can employ Moodle email plugins available.

 The ‘Quick Message’ widget can be used to send an email to others.

 Forums can be added as an activity to a Moodle course.

 A discussion forum can encourage students to communicate with each other and resolve their issues.
 You can also create group specific forums for student collaboration.